Lonewolf050/DIABETES-PREDICTION-USING-MACHINE-LEARNING/README.md

 # DIABETES-PREDICTION-USING-MACHINE-LEARNING

 Welcome to the Diabetes Predicting Using Machine Learning reporsitoty .
-This project focuses on leveraging machine learning techniques to address various challenges and opportunities within the healthcare domain. under this domain i have made Diabetes prediction ..
+This project focuses on leveraging machine learning techniques to address various challenges and opportunities within the healthcare domain under this domain i have made Diabetes prediction.

 ![image](https://github.com/Lonewolf050/DIABETES-PREDICTION-USING-MACHINE-LEARNING/assets/106444631/59052055-3c5b-4948-93d0-f3f50119808f)